tsora1603/Pixora-theme/CONTRIBUTING.md

 Categories=Game;
 </pre>

-After obtaining it, open a new issue stating "[XYZ Application]  Missing Icon" + informing the icon's name.
+After obtaining it, open a new issue with the title "[XYZ Application]  Missing Icon" or similar, and inform the icon name.

 >[!Note]
 > Please refrain from adding multiple icon requests into the same issue, as this makes the workflow quite chaotic.